 The 6 Best Books Every CEO Should Read

-In particular, Learning probably took on a very different meaning during the pandemic as you and your leadership team worked to make a safe and effective pivot.
+Learning in particular probably took on a very different meaning during the pandemic, as you and your leadership team worked to make a safe and effective pivot.
 Now, the 2.0 version of your business needs its CEO to start taking in new information and synthesizing a wide variety of ideas into a bold new vision for long-term success.
-These books will help make your Learning time more productive.

 Extreme Ownership: How U.S. Navy SEALs Lead and Win by Jocko Willink

-Former Navy SEAL Jocko Willink believes that the greatest obstacle a leader faces is his own ego.
-Willink combat experience taught him that when leaders stop passing around blame and start taking responsibility for everything in their world, their teams do the same and problems get solved.
+One of the best CEO books is written by former Navy SEAL Jocko Willink, who believes that the greatest obstacle a leader faces is their own ego.
+Willink’s combat experience taught him that when leaders stop passing around blame and start taking responsibility for everything in their world, their teams do the same and problems get solved.

 Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink